EmilieAig/BikeProjectTeam7/README.md

 ### Project Documentation
 You can view the full documentation for this project on our website.

 Here is our current Gantt diagram:
 [Gantt Diagram](https://emilieaig.github.io/BikeProjectTeam7/Organization/Gantt_Diagram/Gantt_Diagram.html)
 Please follow the link below to access the details of our project:
 [README.md](https://github.com/EmilieAig/BikeProjectTeam7/blob/main/RoadMap/README.md)

+In each folder,you can find a Readme.md that explains all the contents of files and how to use them.
 Here is a diagram of the architecture of our project, detailing the location of each folder and file:

 ```BikeProjectTeam7/